 People from every corner of the earth — Western and Eastern cultures alike — eat offal.
 Everything from street food to gourmet cuisine.
 Here are some examples:

 - England and Ireland: Having eaten organ pie for centuries (originally “humble pie”), the English still serve meat pie made of steak and kidneys.
-Liver and onions is also popular with the British and Irish, as are “head cheese” (pig brains), “black pudding” (a porridge-like combo of pig’s blood and small intestine), and — in middle English regions — sausages made of caul fat (caul fat is the membrane around organs).
+Liver and onions is also popular with the British and Irish, as are “head cheese” (various parts of a pig, sheep or cow, usually set in aspic), “black pudding” (a porridge-like combo of pig’s blood and small intestine), and — in middle English regions — sausages made of caul fat (caul fat is the membrane around organs).

 - Scotland: The Scottish enjoy haggis — a mixture of liver, heart, and other organs stuffed into a sheep’s stomach